How to self-host a Minecraft server on Linux with Paper

 Xmxis the maximum heap the JVM can use- more RAM is not always the answer to lag, especially if your single-core CPU performance is weak

-If you are hosting a small friends-only server, start conservatively and increase memory only when you have evidence that you need it.
+If you are hosting a small friends-only server, start conservatively and

 Run the server with systemd